jalvesaq/vimcmdline/README.md

 some applications to start in vi's edit mode.
 Then, you would always have to press either `a` or `i` in the interpreter console before using it.

+## How to add support for a new language

+  1. Look at the Vim scripts in the `ftplugin` directory and make a copy of the script supporting the language closer to the language that you want to support.

+  2. Save the new script with the name "filetype\_cmdline.vim" where "filetype" is the output of `echo &filetype` when you are editing a script of the language that you want to support.

+  3. Edit the new script and change the values of its variables as necessary.

+  4. Test your new file-type script by running your application in either Vim or Neovim and using either the built-in terminal or a Tmux split pane.

+  5. Look at the Vim scripts in the `syntax` directory and make a copy of the script supporting the language whose output is closer to the output of the language that you want to support.

+  6. Save the new script with the name "cmdlineoutput\_app.vim" where "app" is the name of the interpreter.
+For example, for the "matlab" file-type, the interpreter is "octave".

+  7. Edit the new script and change both the pattern used to recognize the input line and the pattern used to recognize errors.

+  8. Test your new syntax highlighting script by running your application in a Neovim built-in terminal.

 ## See also